 Sudan's former PM Sadiq al-Mahdi dies from coronavirus in UAE

+Mahdi, aged 84, had been hospitalised in the United Arab Emirates three weeks ago.

-The moderate Umma Party was one of the largest opposition parties under Bashir, and Mahdi remained an influential figure even after Bashir was toppled in 1989.
+His moderate Umma Party was one of the largest opposition parties under Bashir, and Mahdi remained an influential figure even after Bashir was toppled in April 2019.

+Sudan's transitional administration, which governs under a power sharing deal between the military and civilian groups, declared three days of mourning.

-Last month, al-Mahdi's family said he had tested positive for COVID-19, and was transferred to the UAE for treatment a few days later following a brief hospitalisation in Sudan.
+Last month, Mahdi's family said he had tested positive for COVID-19.
+He was transferred to the UAE for treatment a few days later following a brief hospitalisation in Sudan.

 In a statement, the Umma Party said Mahdi would be buried on Friday morning in the city of Omdurman in Sudan.